-- You: Read, view, etc. content for week (see course blog's Schedule menu)

-- Me: Post Questions (Tuesday am)

-- You: Respond to questions and read & respond to other's answers (thru Monday 11:59 pm).
-Note: Four substantive posts a week will be considered a B

-- Us: Class (Wednesday)

-- Me: Post summary note (if any) (Thursday)
+- You: Read, view, etc. content for week (see course blog's Schedule menu) - You: Identify and post a relevant news item covering Cyber Security - Me: Post Questions if any (Monday AM) - You: Respond to questions and read & respond to other's answers (thru Monday 11:59 pm).
+Note: Four substantive posts a week will be considered a B - Us: Class (Saturday) - Me: Post summary note (if any) (Sunday)